Last updated on September 20th, 2022 at 02:19 pm

 The government is continually trying to keep a tab on black money and high-value transactions undertaken by the taxpayer.
 Its en-devour to achieve this, the Income-tax Law has introduced the concept of the statement of the financial transaction.
 This was previously called ‘Annual Information Return (AIR)’.

 A statement of the financial transaction also called a reportable account, is required to be filed by certain prescribed entities (discussed below in detail), and by filing Form 61A furnishing the details of specified financial transactions during the year.
-On the basis of the information provided by in statement of financial transaction, the IT Department keeps a track of the transactions carried on by the taxpayer.
+On the basis of the information provided in the statement of financial transactions, the IT Department keeps a track of the transactions carried on by the taxpayer.
 Hence it is important for the taxpayer to check the SFT transactions appearing in their 26AS.

 As per Section 285BA of the Income Tax Act, 1961 w.e.f 01-04-2015, the following persons are specified entities who are required to furnish a reportable transaction registered/recorded/maintained by them during the financial year to the income-tax authority.
 Predominantly, the following transactions are covered as “Specified Financial Transactions“.